gambol99/rundeck-openstack/README.md

 RunDesk Openstack
 =================

 The gem is a small integretion piece between Rundeck and Openstack.
-The gem is used to pull and generate the the instance definitions of one or more openstack clusters
+The gem is used to pull and generate a node resource file from one or more openstack clusters

 An example use